 Effective January 1, 2006, the Company adopted the fair value method of accounting for share-based compensation arrangements in accordance with Statement of Financial Accounting Standards No. 123 (revised 2004), 'Share-Based Payment' (FAS 123(R)), using the modified prospective method of transition.
-Using the modified prospective method, compensation expense is recognized beginning at the effective date of adoption of FAS 123(R) for all share-based payments (i) granted after the effective date of adoption and (ii) granted prior to the effective date of adoption.
+Using the modified prospective method, compensation expense is recognized beginning at the effective date of adoption of FAS 123(R) for all share-based payments (i) granted after the effective date of adoption and (ii) granted prior to the effective date of adoption and that remain unvested on the date of adoption.
 The Company had no unvested stock options outstanding at the date of adoption.
 The Company recognizes share-based compensation cost ratably over expected vesting periods.